 This could be whether the total number awarded is odd or even, how many corners each team will win in the first or second half, or how many corners each team will win in total, for instance.

 While this area is perhaps less easy to make an informed football bet on, it is far more unpredictable than most markets and provides some decent entertainment for the casual punter while watching a match.

-Although there are many other markets which may appear on bwin.com at various points, hopefully this article can serve as a reference point if you find yourself confused about placing a particular football bet.
+Although there are many other football betting markets which may appear on bwin.com at various points, hopefully this article can serve as a reference point to some of the more popular sections.

 If you fancy a long-term flutter, there are also ante-post odds available on a range of major leagues, from title, promotion or relegation prices, to top scorer lists and head-to-head battles between leading teams.

 - How to register with bwin